-Editor’s Note: Early this morning I finished the rough draft of the ethics chapter.
+Editor’s Note: Early this morning I finished the rough draft of the ethics chapter of Understanding the Times.
 It’s slightly longer than the other chapters, but I guess it’s necessary — how can the history of moral philosophy and a reasonably detailed account of the ethical theories of six worldviews (as well as an extended defense of the Christian worldview) fit into 11,000 words?

 Anyway, here’s the introductory section.
 Again, it is a first draft and will hopefully smooth out once John Stonestreet and editor Carlos Delgado have their whack at it.
 Let me know what you think!

 The door opened.
 A singular and violent group made its appearance on the threshold.
 Three men were holding a fourth man by the collar.
 The three men were gendarmes ; the other was Jean Valjean.

 A brigadier of gendarmes, who seemed to be in command of the group, was standing near the door.
 He entered and advanced to the Bishop, making a military salute.

 In the meantime, Monseigneur Bienvenu had advanced as quickly as his great age permitted.

 “Ah!
 Here you are!” he exclaimed, looking at Jean Valjean.
 “I am glad to see you.
 Well, but how is this?
 I gave you the candlesticks too, which are of silver like the rest, and for which you can certainly get two hundred francs.
 Why did you not carry them away with your forks and spoons?”